Anassatti/AppiumFramework/README.md

 # MobileAutomation_using_AppiumFramework
-This repo is about mobile automation testing using Appium
+This repo is about mobile automation(Andriod) testing using Appium

 **Technologies**